BRUTALISM • CONCRETE • RAW • ARCHITECTURE • TRUTH • MATERIALS • HONESTY • BÉTON BRUT •

 Social and Political Context

 Brutalism cannot be understood outside its historical context of post-war reconstruction, welfare state ambitions, and Cold War ideological battles.
 In Western Europe, brutalist architecture became associated with social democratic ideals—the belief that well-designed mass housing and public buildings could create more equitable societies.
-The Barbican Estate in London and Unité d'Habitation in Marseille represented this social vision at its most ambitious.
+The Barbican Estate in London and Unité d'Habitation in Marseille represented this social vision at its most ambitious, creating comprehensive living environments that integrated housing, commerce, education, and cultural facilities within cohesive architectural statements about community and collective life in the modern city.

 Historical Chronicle: The Evolution of Concrete Truth